-ČEZ is accelerating the Small Modular Reactor ("SMR") programme, with the first small modular reactor to be built at the Temelín site as early as 2032.
-The company has already set aside space on the Temelín power plant site where a SMR should be built in the future.
-The first part of the geological surveys have already been carried out at the site.
+ČEZ is accelerating the SMR programme, with the first SMR to be built at the Temelín site as early as 2032. ČEZ has already set aside space on the Temelín power plant site where a SMR should be built in the future.
+The first part of the geological surveys has already been carried out at the site.
+At the same time, the ČEZ signed a memorandum of co-operation with seven potential suppliers.

-The following table sets forth the status of licenses at the Temelín nuclear power plant as of the date of this Base Prospectus:
+The following table sets forth the status of licenses at the Temelín NPP as of the date of this Base Prospectus: